 Eating is not allowed in the Support Center.
 Families and visitors may have bottled water in the Support Center.
 See the “Food and Dining” section above for information on visitors’ food and drink options.

 With the exception of the following guidelines, each patient is permitted two adult visitors.
 Children under age 13 may visit in special circumstances with permission of the charge nurse or emergency doctor.
 Visitors must be free from recent exposure to communicable disease and without visible signs of infectious disease.
 During times of infectious outbreak in the community, visitation may be restricted.
 If visitors are asked to leave the treatment area, we appreciate their immediate cooperation and understanding.

 Please respect the following guidelines:

-- The charge nurse or emergency physician may restrict or expand visitation based on the needs of the patient and the department.
+The charge nurse or emergency doctor may restrict or expand visitation based on the needs of the patient and the department.

-- A visitor identification badge will be issued and must be displayed at all times to gain entrance into the Emergency Center treatment areas.
+A visitor identification badge will be issued and must be displayed at all times to gain entrance into the Emergency Department treatment areas.

-- Visitors are not permitted in areas of the Emergency Center outside of the patient’s room and the main waiting area.
+Visitors are not permitted in areas of the Emergency Department outside of the patient’s room and the main waiting area.